Talas, Turkey: History

 The history of Talas dates back to 1500 BC.
 Its name first appears in 1070 AD as Moutaláskê, when it was mentioned for the first time when referring to St. Sabas as Moutalaske.
-It is believed that in (1500 BC) the area was inhabited by Mazacs and later in (510 BC) Cappadocians, (312 BC) Kayrus, and later the Romans.
+It is believed that in (1500 BC) the area was inhabited by Mazacs and later in (510 BC) Cappadocians, (312 BC) ruled by Cyrus the Great and the Achaemenid Empire, and later the Romans.
 Its name was later rendered as Dalassa (Greek: Δάλασσα).